Office of Research & Creative Scholarship

 - Eric Asetta, MA; Office of Research and Creative Scholarship, ex officio (non-voting member)

-- Eric Matthews, MBA; Academic Affairs, administrator (non-voting member)
+- Eric Matthews, MBA; Academic Affairs, part-time administrator (non-voting member)

 Send questions about the process, submitted materials, or inquires to Human_Subjects@emerson.edu, with the subject line "Human Research Subjects Proposal - [Your Full Name]."